 We should aim for the famous testing triangle instead:

-These questions could be a hint that it is the time to look at the overall approach regarding delivering a high quality software.
+These questions could be a hint that it is time to look at the overall approach regarding delivering a high-quality software.

 A different approach to quality

 Notice here that I mentioned quality and not testing, as these are 2 different things.
 Testing is just one of the activities that would lead to a better quality (it could be argued whether it is the main activity or not — we will not get into that debate).

 In this section, we will answer some of the previous questions indirectly (putting end-user first, stop bugs from going to productions, etc.).

 Testing should not happen before a release.
 We should be constantly testing before, during, and after the release.
 I like the following visualisation from Dan Ashby about continuous testing:

 But how to do that practically, there are lots of work that need to happen, and all teams are limited on time and resources.
 This is not easy and requires discipline and adaptability: